angular/angularfire/docs/5-user-authentication.md

 # 5. User authentication

-> AngularFire2 provides you an Observable for your Firebase Authentication State via the `AngularFireAuth` module.
+`AngularFireAuth.authState` provides you an `Observable<firebase.User>` to monitor your application's authentication State.

-AngularFireAuth's `.auth` object will return an initialized `firebase.auth.Auth` instance, allowing you to log users in and out.
-[See the Firebase docs for more information on what methods are availabile.](https://firebase.google.com/docs/reference/js/firebase.auth.Auth)
+`AngularFireAuth.auth` returns an initialized `firebase.auth.Auth` instance, allowing you to log users in, out, etc. [See the Firebase docs for more information on what methods are availabile.](https://firebase.google.com/docs/reference/js/firebase.auth.Auth)

 **Example app:**